jelic98/cv/index.md

 Android application that allows users to be notified in real-time about nearby available parking spaces.
-Functionality emphasizes ease-of-use for drivers, while also enabling parking enforcement to identify illegaly parked vehicles.
+Functionality emphasizes ease-of-use for drivers, while also enabling parking enforcement to identify illegally parked vehicles.
-System is being implemented in the city of
+The system is being implemented in the city of
 [Novi Sad](https://en.wikipedia.org/wiki/Novi_Sad),
 with delay due to COVID-19.
 </div>